poseidon-framework/poseidon-framework.github.io/trident.md

 Remember that the POSEIDON.yml file can also be edited by hand if you want to replace the genotype data in a package.

-#### Update command
+#### Checksumupdate command
-`update` adds or updates the [md5 checksums](https://en.wikipedia.org/wiki/Md5sum) in the POSEIDON.yml field `checksums` for one or multiple packages.
+`checksumupdate` adds or updates the [md5 checksums](https://en.wikipedia.org/wiki/Md5sum) in the POSEIDON.yml field `checksums` for one or multiple packages.

 It can be called simply with

 ```
-trident update -d ... -d ...
+trident checksumupdate -d ... -d ...
 ```

-:heavy_exclamation_mark: As `update` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the [Poseidon package definition](https://github.com/poseidon-framework/poseidon2-schema)).
-Create a backup of the POSEIDON.yml file before running `update` if you are uncertain.
+:heavy_exclamation_mark: As `checksumupdate` reads and rewrites POSEIDON.yml files, it may change their inner order, layout or even content (e.g. if they have fields which are not in the [Poseidon package definition](https://github.com/poseidon-framework/poseidon2-schema)).
+Create a backup of the POSEIDON.yml file before running `checksumupdate` if you are uncertain.

 ### Inspection commands